-A third barrier for computers is matching human self-adaptation and the capacity: 1) to supervise the state of acquired knowledge; 2) to understand never encountered situations; and 3) to create new goals.
+A third barrier for computers is matching human self-adaptation and the capacity: to supervise the state of acquired knowledge; to understand never encountered situations; and to create new goals.
 Goal creation and handling is a grand challenge of autonomy.
 How to assign individual goals to agents so that they all together concur to the achievement of given global system goals?

 The paper provides a technical characterization of autonomy as the combination of five basic and independent features.
 It clearly separates aspects that are essential for autonomic behavior from other general systems engineering aspects.
-In that respect, it differs from other approaches using a large number of poorly understood "self"-prefixed terms: Self-configuration, Self-healing, Self-optimization, Self-protection, Self-regulation, Self-learning, Self-awareness, Self-organization, Self-creation, Self-management, Self-description [16,17,18].
+In that respect, it differs from other approaches using a large number of poorly understood "self"-prefixed terms: Self-configuration, Self-healing, Self-optimization, Self-protection, Self-regulation, Self-learning, Self-awareness, Self-organization, Self-creation, Self-management, Self-description [16,17].
 Such characterizations based on technically non-substantiated terms obscure the debate about the very nature of autonomy.
-One might remark that any classic fault-tolerant system with static redundancy is to some extent Self-Configuring, Self-Healing and Self-Protecting.